 Facts & Procedural History

 This case concerned the taxpayer-wife’s job.
 She was licensed as a real estate agent.
 She was employed as a realtor by Century 21.
-As are most realtors, she was paid as a contractor.
+As are most realtors, she was paid as an independent contractor.

 The taxpayers also owned two rental properties.
 The taxpayer-wife managed the properties.

 The taxpayers reported a $20K and $40K loss in these years for their rental properties.
-The losses were deducted and offset the taxpayer-husband’s employee wages.
+The losses were deducted on their tax returns and the losses offset the taxpayer-husband’s employee wages.